 The company has replaced Oracle and SAP AG (SAP) at businesses including Flextronics International Ltd., Kimberly-Clark Corp.
-(KMB), Sun Life Financial Inc. and Lenovo Group Ltd.
+(KMB:US), Sun Life Financial Inc. and Lenovo Group Ltd.

 Workday recently signed a deal with Google to supply HR tools for tens of thousands of employees, supplanting parts of Google’s home-grown human resources software.
 Hewlett-Packard CEO Meg Whitman told Wall Street analysts Oct.
 3 the company is standardizing its HR systems on Workday.

 Ancestry.com Inc. (ACOM:US), the family-history research website, implemented Workday in July, as the company was looking for a single system to handle payroll, accounting and talent review instead of the hodgepodge it had been using.
 The company chose Workday for its 1,000 employees because it was the best equipped to work in multiple countries and was easy for everyone to access, said Jeff Weber, a senior vice president at Provo, Utah- based Ancestry.

 “It’s one vendor with one common application, one interface and one log-in,” Weber said.
 “It’s so much easier for employees to remember and get into.”

 Some of the largest IT consulting companies are taking notice, building up practices dedicated to Workday installations.
 Mark Willford, a managing director at Accenture Plc, said customers running older Oracle business applications now face a choice whether to upgrade to Oracle’s new Fusion programs, or switch to Salesforce.com Inc. (CRM:US) and Workday.

 “That’s where the battle will be,” he said in an interview.
 “It’s one vendor versus best of breed.”